Cktestakis/E-Commerce-Back-End/README.md

 🔍 A mysql database and application backend for an e-commerce site.
 Built using MySQL2, Express, Sequelize and dotenv.

-💻 Below is the gif showing the functionality of the application:
+💻 Below is the links to the Demos showing the functionality of the application:

 ![DB Setup and Start](https://watch.screencastify.com/v/RmC4LozGkpS6pPR6SeC9)